Commercial and Residential Evictions in California in the time of COVID-19 (Part 2 of 3) Updated as of: August 13, 2020

 Part 1 of this three-part article, which addresses Governor Newsom’s statewide eviction moratorium in California, can be found here.
+Part two covers San Diego’s actions in the pandemic.

 City of San Diego Eviction Moratorium